madmous/madClones/server/README.md

 ## Achievements

 * Reach 91.67% test coverage
+* Improve the database schema and send back a response that can be used without normalizing it

 ## Areas for Improvements / involvement

-* Normalize the response before sending it back
 * Replace callbacks with promises
 * Add passport library